bark-ruffalo/scanner/templates/crypto-analysis-prompt.md

 Consider the launchpad information provided in the "launchpad_info" section when evaluating this launch:
 - Factor in the specific launchpad mechanisms and processes into your analysis
 - Be aware of the typical token distribution patterns for this specific launchpad
+- Do not mention the liquidity lock as a positive since most launchpads have this mechanism for graduating projects
 {{/launchpadInfo}}

 # Rules for summary